isc-projects/bind9/CONTRIBUTING.md

 >       $ git clone https://gitlab.isc.org/isc-projects/bind9.git

-Branch names are of the form `v9_X`, where X represents the second number in the BIND 9 version number.
+Release branch names are of the form `v9_X`, where X represents the second number in the BIND 9 version number.
 So, to check out the BIND 9.12 branch, use: